wimrijnders/V3DLib/README.md

 Kernel programs compile dynamically, so that a given program can run unchanged on any version of the RaspBerry Pi.
 The kernels are generated inline and offloaded to the GPU's at runtime.

+## First Release

+When I started this project, I resolved to release at the point that all examples would compile and run on the `VideoCore 6`.
+I have finally reached this point; however, **there are caveats**.

+There are some parts which will compile perfectly but not run properly; notably the `Mandelbrot` demo will run *sometimes* on a `VideoCore 6`.
+This is in part due to issues in the linux kernel, see the [Issues page](Doc/Issues.md).
+There are also some unit tests which have the same problem, these are disabled when running on `VideoCore 6`.

+I haven't been able to resolve these issues and I am waiting for a kernel update with fixes.
+All code for the `VideoCore 4` compiles and runs fine.

+## The Programming Language

 `V3DLib` contains a high-level programming language for easing the pain of GPU-programming.
 The following is an example of the language (the 'Hello' example):